eugenia1984/english/glossary.md

 - **breathing exercises**: are practices where you consciously control your breathing pattern.
 They are often used for relaxation, stress management. ``Deep breathing helps to calm your nerves``. (uses controlled breathing for relaxation)

 - **breathing room**: means having extra time, space, or flexibility to work without feeling rushed or pressured.
 It is often used when talking about schedules, workloads, or difficult situations.
 For example: `The new budget plan gives the company some breathing room to handle unexpected expenses`. –> This means having financial flexibility to deal with challenges.

+- **buffer**: means to reduce the effect of something.
+For example: `The trees help buffer the sound from the road`. –> This means they block or soften the noise.

 - **bugs** refer to errors or problems in the software that need to be identified and fixed.
 Understanding this term is crucial for comprehending the role of a QA tester.